ivso0001/SimpleLabeling/README.md

 Simple Labeling
 ===============

-It is a project to help with labeling work for machine learning.
+This is a project to help with labeling.

 #### Screenshot
 ![Label Tool](./images/img.png)